'Dismantle' systemic racism, UN urges | DW | 28.06.2021

-UN rights chief Michelle Bachelet said the dehumanization of Black people had fed a culture of tolerance for racial discrimination and violence.
+UN rights chief Michelle Bachelet said the dehumanization of Black people has fed a culture of tolerance for racial discrimination and violence.

 The UN High Commissioner for Human Rights Michelle Bachelet presented a landmark report on racial injustice to the UN Human Rights Council.